manateeit/mit-psa/docs/AI_coding_standards.md

 We use server actions that are located in the `/server/src/lib/actions` folder.

+# ee folder
+The ee folder contains the server code for the enterprise edition of the application.
+It is a parallel structure containing its own migrations that are overlaid on top of the base server migrations. ee specific database changes should be made in the migrations in the ee folder.

 # Database
 server migrations are stored in the `/server/migrations` folder. seeds are stored in the `/server/seeds` folder.